Page 37 - RV Alaska

 Recreation Area has a campground

-and offers travellers one of the few
+and offers travelers one of the few

 public access spots, perfect for bank